 With 10 library branches to choose from, you can easily find yourself lost in the pages of a literary masterpiece or sipping coffee with a friend while the kids enjoy an interactive workshop or storytime.
-Our library district has programming for all ages from craft classes and lunch and learns for Adults to hands-on educational sessions in science, computer programming, musical theater, and much more for kids.
+Our library district has programming for all ages from craft classes and lunch and learns for Adults to hands-on educational programs in science, computer programming, musical theater, and much more for kids.
 Our library district has state-of-the-art facilities with three “destination” libraries that tout amenities comparable to today’s best urban facilities including coffee and gift shops, fully equipped computer labs, and unique, specialized collections in consumer law, automotive repair, local history and genealogy.
 Whether you’re checking out a book, using your library card to access the latest new release on DVD and CD, or attending a program, the Springfield Greene County Library District has continued education opportunities for the whole family.

 Discovery Center of Springfield

 Springfield’s downtown science center provides approachable, hands-on, learning experiences offering more than 200 exhibits and 40 programs to engage kids, and the young at heart, in the love of scientific discovery.
 Visitors can explore subjects across a spectrum of sciences from geology to chemistry, physics to life science, culture to nanotechnology and more.
 Wander through giant-sized anatomical models.
 Examine DNA in the ChromoZone gallery.
 See if your hair stands on end with the popular Van de Graff Generator.
 And with educational events and student outreach like Science Sprouts and Discovery Science Club, learning is possible year round at the Discovery Center.